sparks5115/UltimateTicTacToeAI/README.md

 # Group members: Sam Parks, Sidney Goldinger, Rusen Emre Sabaz

+## Contributions:
+    Sam: Provided the structure and background code for the agent, as well as handling state.
+Handled communication internally and with the referee.
+Helped with bugfixing.
+    Sid: Coded the minimax algorithm and alpha/beta.
+Helped with bugfixing.
+    Rusen: Found and helped code the heuristics.

 # IMPORTANT:
 this program is named "wombat" for communication with the referee (and this should be the arg that it takes in)